 This phase of the cannabis food chain, although it seems like the least work, makes the most money.
 Proof of steady, reliable income makes a great tenant for a cannabis real estate loan.

-3 Expert Insights Into Cannabis Real Estate Investing
+3 Expert Insights Into Cannabis Real Estate Loans

 Because the cannabis industry is now big business, borrowers need to approach lenders prepared with the same documentation they would need if they invested in housing, hospitality or other retail properties.
 That means coming to the table with business plans and a proforma model that outlines partnerships and product flows from the farm to the consumer.